nekomangaorg/Neko/README.md

  **Note**: This fork is for Android 7+

 ## Specific features:
-- Supports native login to MangaDex and supports 2FA
+- Supports native login to MangaDex and 2FA
-- MDList support as a tracker
+- Use MDList as  Tracker
 - Similar Manga Recommendations
 - Manually sync of Manga to and from Mangadex follows list
 - Filter by Group in chapter list